 °Member of the Opera Studio

-Events in Humperdinck's opera are not quite the same as the story you heard as a child: Hänsel and Gretel are alone at home.
-They're supposed to be working.
+Humperdinck's opera is not quite the same story that you heard as a child: Hänsel and Gretel are alone at home, supposedly working.
 They get hungry waiting for their mother to make some rice pudding for them, so start to dance and play to pass the time.
-Their mother comes home.
+Their mother comes back.
 Her disobedient children make her so cross that she smashes the milk jug and sends them off to collect berries in the woods.
 Their father comes home after selling some brooms, with lots of food.
 He reproaches his wife when he hears that the children are in the woods.
 They set off to find them.

 iii.
 Dawn arrives with the Dew Fairy.
-Hänsel and Gretel find the witch's house.
-They begin to eats bits of it.
+Hänsel and Gretel find the witch's house and begin to eats bits of it.
 The witch appears, pretending to be friendly; the children don't trust her and are put under a spell.
-Hänsel is locked up and Gretel must work for the witch.
-When the witch tells her to check on the oven Gretel pretends to be so stupid that the witch has to show her how to do it and Gretel pushes her inside.
+Hänsel's locked up and Gretel must work for the witch.
+When the witch tells her to check on the oven Gretel pretends to be so stupid that the witch has to show her how to do it, and Gretel pushes her inside.
 The spell over the other lost children is broken.
 Their parents find them and everyone rejoices.